emirhan-coban/what_the_price/README.md

 # what_the_price

 A stylish mobile application where you can find the menus and prices of the businesses and cafes you are looking for.
-Written with Flutter by Emirhan ÇOBAN.
+Written with Flutter.

 ## Can I use the UI?